• Skip to primary navigation

 Simple Mobile Phone Signal Jammer Circuit

-When these components come together the mobile phone signal is jammed.
+When all part work together phone signal get jammed.

 Circuit working: